Detecting Axion-Like Particles with Primordial Black Holes: Introduction

 Fig.~\ref{fig:ALPparam} also shows the existing exclusion bounds (light grey) from various collider, astrophysical, and cosmological analyses.
 To enlarge the allowed ALP parameter space for the indirect detection signal, we already assume a low reheating temperature $T_{\rm reh}=5$~MeV that weakens the BBN+$\Delta N_{\rm eff}$ bound \cite{Balazs:2022tjl,Langhoff:2022bij}.
-Our result shows three regions of the ALP parameter space for identifying the ALP-case signals.
-Parameters around the so-called cosmological triangle region at point {\bf A} can exist either with the presence of $\Delta N_{\rm eff}$, a non-vanishing neutrino chemical potential, or a lower reheating temperature~\cite{Depta:2020wmr, Depta:2020zbh}\footnote{Ref.~\cite{Caputo:2021rux} shows the possibility of excluding the cosmological triangle region from the estimate of the supernovae explosion energy.
-However, the argument relies on certain assumptions of the proto-neutron star model, and the bound can be weakened with a different assumption of the proto-neutron star property.}.
-For PBH mass around $10^{15}$~g, the corresponding Hawking temperature is high enough to produce ALPs with $m_a\approx 10-60$~MeV.
-The ALPs in the region around {\bf B1} and {\bf B2} permit distinctive enough gamma-ray signals compared to the SM-case.
+Our result shows that the existing bounds have tightly constrained the ALP parameter space for producing a distinguishable galactic center gamma-ray signal from the PBH emission, besides three regions labeled in the plot.
+Parameters around the so-called cosmological triangle region at point {\bf A} can exist either with the presence of $\Delta N_{\rm eff}$, a non-vanishing neutrino chemical potential, or a lower reheating temperature~\cite{Depta:2020wmr, Depta:2020zbh}\footnote{Ref.~\cite{Caputo:2021rux} shows that the measurement of the explosion energy of SN1987A is in severe tension to ALP around the cosmological triangle unless the star cooling process is significantly different from the standard picture.}.
+For PBH mass around $10^{15}$~g, the corresponding Hawking temperature is high enough to produce ALPs with $m_a\approx 40-60$~MeV.
+The ALPs in the region around {\bf B} permit distinctive enough gamma-ray signals compared to the SM-case.
 However, the ALPs need to have dominant decay into photons even if the $a\to e^+e^-$ decay is kinematically allowed.
 As mentioned above, the dominant photon decay can be achieved in models like the KSVZ scenario where the SM leptons do not carry the PQ charge.
-The allowed parameter space in the {\bf C} region remains open for the ALP-case signal if the universe has a low reheating temperature $\approx5$~MeV.
-A higher reheating temperature can thermally produce relativistic ALPs and therefore generate $\Delta N_{\rm eff}$ that violates the BBN constraint.
+The allowed parameter space in the {\bf C} region remains open for the ALP-case signal if the SM particles get populated only starting from a low temperature $\approx5$~MeV.
+A higher reheating temperature of the SM sector can thermally produce relativistic ALPs and therefore generate $\Delta N_{\rm eff}$ that violates the BBN constraint\footnote{Even with a late reheating into the SM particles, PBH production can still happen from, e.g., the gravitational collapse of a large primordial curvature perturbation.
+Before the reheating process, the SM-neutral reheaton that later decays into SM particles can inherit the curvature perturbation, making some Hubble patches collapse into black holes right after the horizon re-entry.}.
 For the following study, we assume the ALP with a given $m_a$ has a value of $g_{a\gamma\gamma}$ that is outside of the excluded (grey) region but inside the colored (green, blue, red) region (making the signal observable) and will not specify the coupling again.

 The format of the paper is as follows.
 In Sec.~\ref{sec:HawkingRadiation}, we review the calculation of gamma-ray and ALP production from Hawking radiation.
 We calculate the galactic gamma-ray signal from the ALP-case by including the proper $J$-factor integral.
 In Sec.~\ref{sec.liekli}, we conduct a likelihood analysis for distinguishing the ALP-case signal from the SM-case signal.
 We conclude in Sec.~\ref{sec.conclusions}.